Viswalahiri/Lowes_Campus_Hackathon/README.md

 ### Step 1 : Data Scraping

-Approximately 100 rows of Product Data was scraped using this script that made use of Selenium.
+Approximately 100 rows of Product Data was scraped using a python script that made use of Selenium.

 **[This](https://github.com/Viswalahiri/Lowes_Campus_Hackathon/blob/master/Datasets/usable_data.csv)** is the csv file that was obtained after scraping the data.